jdhuang-csm/bayes-drt2/README.md

 # bayes_drt2

 `bayes_drt2` is a re-implementation of [`bayes_drt`](https://github.com/jdhuang-csm/bayes-drt) using the `cmdstan` interface to Stan instead of `pystan`.
 This addresses some issues with installation and the removal of optimization functionality in current versions of `pystan`.
 The functionality and structure of `bayes_drt2` is virtually identical to that of `bayes_drt`.
-If you are using `bayes_drt` without issue, there is no reason to switch to `bayes_drt`.
-See the [tutorials for `bayes_drt`](https://github.com/jdhuang-csm/bayes-drt/tree/master/tutorials) for tutorials on how to use the package.
+If you are using `bayes_drt` without issue, there is no reason to switch to `bayes_drt2`.
+See the [tutorials for `bayes_drt`](https://github.com/jdhuang-csm/bayes-drt/tree/master/tutorials) for tutorials on how to use this package (the API is the same).

 `bayes_drt2` is a Python package for inverting  electrochemical impedance spectroscopy (EIS) data to obtain the distribution of relaxation times (DRT) and/or distribution of diffusion times (DDT).